Kitchee SC wins first game since joining AFC and defeats Kashiwa Reysol 1-0

 The winning goal was scored by 20-year-old Cheng Chin-lung, the first Hong Kong-born player to score in the competition.

 The first half was filled with turnovers by both teams.
 Sloppiness was the theme of this period; the players could hardly put together coherent attacks.

 As the night went on, the goalkeepers faced more threats in a game filled with errors.

 Early in the second half, Kashiwa had a chance to break the deadlock as veteran midfielder Hidekazu Otani threaded a defense-splitting pass down the half-spaces into the penalty box.

 Taiyo Koga reached the end of the box and then passed back to Ramon Lopes before the charging goalkeeper was able to reach him.

 Lopes shot toward the goal but hit Kim Bong-jin.

 He was one of the many defenders in front of the Kitchee goal to preserve the balance.

 Just a few minutes later, a three-pass exchange between Krisztián Vadócz, Diego Forlán and Jordi Tarrés around the edge of the box created space for Tarrés to blast the ball toward the goal.
-However, it was pushed just shy by Kazushige Kirihata, the goalkeeper
+However, it was pushed just shy by Kazushige Kirihata, the goalkeeper for Kashiwa.

 Later, a powerful shot from Cristiano da Silva was saved by the stretching Wang Zhenpeng.